ola0x/Naira-recognition-app/README.md

 # Naira Recognition App

 ## Insipration
 An estimated 4.25 million adults aged 40 years in Nigeria are visually impaired or blind.
-[Reference](https://iceh.lshtm.ac.uk/nigeria-national-blindness-and-visual-impairment-survey/) and this number is expected to rise by average every year.</br>
+[Reference](https://iceh.lshtm.ac.uk/nigeria-national-blindness-and-visual-impairment-survey/) and this number is expected to rise by average of 400,000 every year.</br>
-The naira does not have any marking for thise visually inpaired to know which one they are holding.</br>
+The naira does not have any marking to aid the visually inpaired to know which note they are holding.</br>
 This people interact with the community every day.
-Imagine taking a ride on on getting there he is required to pay, the man will depend on the honesty of the driver to know the amount he/she is holding.</br></br>
+Imagine taking a ride on a bus and on getting there he is required to pay, the man will depend on the honesty of the driver to know the amount he/she is holding.</br></br>
 The android application is to help them know to the amount in thier hands before giving the driver.</br>

 ## How to solve this</br>